Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Final thoughts on small-sized dog breeds

-While there are more small-sized dog breeds, these seven are some of the best-loved and most popular and make ideal choices for pet parents.
+While there are more small-sized dog breeds, these seven are among the best-loved and most popular.
+They make ideal choices for pet parents.

 And that’s because they are super easy to maintain and adorable.

 They’re also tiny but mighty.
 Don’t let their small stature fool you.
-Even toy dog breeds can make excellent watchdogs who can alert you to strangers and potential dangers.
+Even toy dog breeds can make excellent watchdogs, alerting you to strangers and potential dangers.

-In addition to the dog breeds featured here, other popular small-sized dog breeds include Dachshunds, Papillions, Cavalier King Charles Spaniels, Bichon Frise, French Bulldogs, and Miniature Pinschers.
+In addition to the dog breeds featured here, other popular small-sized dog breeds include Dachshunds, Papillons, Cavalier King Charles Spaniels, Bichon Frise, French Bulldogs, and Miniature Pinschers.

-Start your pet parenting journey with a small dog breed and try different types later.
+Start your pet-parenting journey with a small breed and try others later.

 Shawn Mack is a content writer who offers ghostwriting, copywriting, and blogging services.
 His educational background in business and technology has given him a broad base from which to approach many topics.
 He also likes writing engaging articles on technology & digital marketing-related topics.